pagkly/Zed/Investopedia4/Understanding Ocean Bills of Lading.md

 ## Example of Ocean Bill of Lading

 Ocean bills of lading, as mentioned above, are used when goods are transported overseas through waterways.
 When a car manufacturer ships vehicles to a dealership overseas, it needs an ocean bill of lading to complete the transfer of goods.
 If the vehicles must be transferred further into the destination country—so further from the port—it must have an inland bill of lading to move the vehicles.
-So a U.S.-based dealership will sign an ocean bill of lading with a Japanese carmaker for the transport of vehicles to the United States.
+So a U.S.-based dealership [[Will|will]] sign an ocean bill of lading with a Japanese carmaker for the transport of vehicles to the United States.
 An additional inland bill of lading is required if the shipment arrives in Seattle, but is destined for Billings, Montana.

 ### Key Takeaways